 The frescoes in the Cappella Ponzetti (first chapel on the left) are by the Sienese painter and architect Baldassare Peruzzi (1481-1536).
 The altarpiece depicts the donor Cardinal Ferdinando Ponzetti, the Virgin, St Bridget and St Catherine of Alexandria.
 The two busts to the right of the altarpiece are of Beatrice and Lavinia, two of the cardinal's nieces who died of the plague aged six and eight.
 Ponzetti was physician to Pope Innocent VIII (r.
 1484-92).

-The short nave opens out into a large octagon.
-The design of the cupola has been ascribed to Antonio da Sangallo the younger with stuccoes by Pietro da Cortona.
+The nave opens out into an octagon.
+The design of the cupola has been ascribed to Antonio da Sangallo the Younger (1484-1556) with stuccoes by Pietro da Cortona (1596-1669).

 The church's beautiful cloister was commissioned in 1504 by Cardinal Oliviero Caraffa and designed by Bramante.